Strong Transferable Adversarial Attacks via Ensembled Asymptotically Normal Distribution Learning: Experiments

 \subsection{Attack Normally Trained Models}

 We cross-validated our method by generating and testing the adversarial examples on the selected source (on rows) and target (on columns) networks (shown in Table~\ref{tab:normaltrained}).
-To be a fair comparison, ANDA generated one adversarial example for each input with the first strategy of Algorithm~\ref{alg:example} in the experiments of the Section~\ref{subsec:ntmodels} - \ref{subsec:ablation}.
-Due to page limitations, we only list the best baselines in each method stream.
-More detailed experimental results are given in Appendix~\ref{appen:DER-NDA}.
+To be a fair comparison, our proposed methods generated one adversarial example for each input, aligned with the first output option of Algorithm~\ref{alg:example}, in the following experiments if not specified.
 From the Table~\ref{tab:normaltrained}, we observe that ANDA and MultiANDA significantly outperforms other methods in almost all cases, no matter in white-box or black-box settings.
-As the numerical results demonstrate, ANDA and MultiANDA consistently outperform all other methods when taking IncRes-v2, ResNet-50 and VGG-19 as source models, and for Inc-v3, ANDA is competitive with the current SOTA methods, and MultiANDA always keep high success rate.
+As the numerical results demonstrate, they consistently defeat all other methods when taking IncRes-v2, ResNet-50 and VGG-19 as source models, and for Inc-v3, ANDA is competitive with the current SOTA methods, and MultiANDA always keep higher success rate.

-We further investigated the adversarial examples generated by ANDA, MultiANDA and the best baseline VMI-FGSM on source model ResNet-50.
-The statistical results (shown in Figure~\ref{fig:suc_normal}) indicate that 517 adversaries generated by VMI-FGSM can fool all six black-box normally trained models, whereas ANDA crafts 840 adversaries that fool all six models, which obtains 62.5\% performance gain.
-Moreover, we visualized the generated adversarial examples and the perturbations by VMI-FGSM, ANDA and MultiANDA.
-The results show that the perturbations crafted by ANDA and MultiANDA focus more on the semantic region of objects than VMI-FGSM, which dominates the decision of the prediction model.
-Details are shown in Figure~\ref{fig:merge_normal} presented in Appendix~\ref{appen:DER-NDA}.
+We further investigated the adversarial examples generated with ResNet-50, shown in Figure~\ref{fig:suc_normal}.
+The other six models were used as black-box targets for evaluating the performance of these examples.
+A higher number of successfully deceived target models implies more capable adversaries and therefore stronger attacks.
+The rightmost bars shows that ANDA, MultiANDA generated 840, 863/1000 adversaries that fooled all six targeted models, respectively, while 517/1000 are for VMI-FGSM.
+Naturally, the remaining sets of bars for this baseline method are higher, meaning that it deceived fewer targeted models.
+Moreover, we visualized the generated examples and the perturbations by these three methods (see Figure~\ref{fig:vis_main}).
+The results show that the perturbations crafted by ANDA and MultiANDA focus more on the semantic areas of objects than VMI-FGSM, which dominates the decision of the prediction model.
+More visualization results are provided in Appendix.